 Advancement: expected to advance within 2-3 years.
 This person is still in training (much like a postdoc) and is probably deciding which way to take their career.

 Like above, but is additionally able to independently negotiate with research groups to plan a project, including deciding tools and expected results.
 In particular, a RSE 3 should be able to explain the value of good software practices to the researchers and plan/advocate for good open science and research data management practices across various fields.

 Advancement: A person is a competent, independent scientist/engineer at this point, and advancing is not needed for everyone.
 Of course, lifelong learning always continues.
 To be honest, advancing in the academic system is difficult, and many people will make a horizontal move to another place.

-Further career development is not a part of the Aalto RSE program (yet?), and to be honest it’s hard to see an internal advancement in the current academic system.
+Other career development is not a part of the Aalto RSE program (yet?), and to be honest it’s hard to see an internal advancement in the current academic system (by the time you get to the top of our team, you are already at the top).
 Still, there are many ways people can continue their career development depending on their career goals, for example:

 Management, either of RSE group or other services

 Applying for grants, leading projects, etc. as a staff scientist might do (this would be outside the RSE service team)

 At Aalto, these aspects are not yet developed, and some of them would be horizontal moves outside the RSE team (or collaboration with someone outside the team).
 At some point, people have to take their careers in the direction they want and begin combining various unique skills.

 We don’t plan on competing with commercial developers, but the difference with a RSE3 is that: